RedHatGov/serverless-workshop-code/model/README.md

 > Note: if you don't have an existing s3 bucket you can create one with `aws s3 mb s3://$BUCKET_NAME`

+## Run prediction service

-## Option A: Run model prediction using OpenShift Serverless
+### Option A: Run model prediction using OpenShift Serverless

 Install [OpenShift Serverless](https://docs.openshift.com/container-platform/4.5/serverless/installing_serverless/installing-openshift-serverless.html)